-Examination, prevention, and interventions for contemporary social problems.
-Students will learn skills needed to conduct community assessment, intervention, evaluation, and social policy.
-Emphasis on contextual analyses, community strengths, and culturally-appropriate solutions.
+This course focuses on the examination of interventions, including prevention programs, for contemporary social problems.
+Students will learn skills needed to conduct community assessment, intervention, and evaluation.
+Emphasis will be placed on contextual analyses, community strengths, and culturally-appropriate solutions.